yang3kc/botometer101/README.md

 # How to

+## Obtain API keys

+To replicate this case study, you will need a valid Twitter developer key with access to the V1 API.
+You can apply at developer.twitter.com.
+You will also need a valid RapidAPI account, which you can register at https://rapidapi.com.
+Once you have a RapidAPI account, please subscribe to plan on https://rapidapi.com/OSoMe/api/botometer-pro/pricing .
+Now you are ready!

 ## Data collection

 Please refer to the scripts under folder [/scripts](/scripts) for code and instructions to fetch data from Twitter and run bot detection.